rchillard-gov/git-training-2020/tony.md

 # About Me
-Replace this text with your role at SBA!
+IT Security Specialist

 ## What is your favorite movie?
-*
+* The Notebook

 ## What is your favorite ice cream flavor?
-*
+* Salmon

 ## Why are you interested in GitHub?
-Well...
+I heard its use encourages beard growth.

 ## To Do
 - [ ] list my favorite movie